c96/Event-Publisher/README.md

 ## Event Publisher (Working Title: EventMonkey)

 EventMonkey is an app for events and promotions.
-Publish events to Facebook easily with YouTube upload and Google Maps to streamline the process
+Publish events to Facebook easily with YouTube upload and Google Maps to streamline the process.

-App Engine app for the Event Publisher
+App Engine app that acts as the Event Publisher.

 ### Pre-Setup (Optional)